HappyStinson/rasmusnordling.se/_posts/2017-06-05-life-principles-part-1.markdown

 Hello again,

 In this series of posts I will share my current version of my life principles and how well I live by them.
-This will both help you to understand where I’m at the moment and also help me to identify in what areas I’m failing.<!-- more -->
+This will both help you to understand where I’m at the moment and also help me to identify in what areas I’m failing.<!--more-->

 Yesterday I tried to do my weekly/monthly review but got frustrated with organising in Wunderlist and ended up reading on Lifehack instead.
 Anyone following the GTD-principles would agree that doing the weekly review is critical for staying on top of your life.
 So why do I struggle and procrastinate on this so much?